vtx-factory/Kosm-Classic-FPS-Template-UE4/README.md

 # Kosm: FPS Movement Pack For Unreal Engine 4
-FPS mechanics to match our good and old-fashioned Quake movement, on Unreal Engine.<br><br>This Pack includes 2 Character Blueprints with distinct movement mechanics (defined as VQ3 and CPMA), 3 Projectile Blueprints (Rocket Launcher, Railgun and Nailgun), plus 2 maps for you to make all your testing, Health/Armor system and much more!<br><br>Fully customizable Blueprints to match your style.<br><br>
+FPS mechanics to match our good and old-fashioned Quake movement, on Unreal Engine.<br><br>This Pack includes 2 Character Blueprints with distinct movement mechanics (defined as VQ3 and CPMA), 3 Projectile Blueprints (Rocket Launcher, Railgun and Nailgun), plus 2 maps for you to make all your testing, Health/Armor system and much more!<br><br>A powerful tool with fully customizable Blueprints to tune your project up.<br><br>
 <strong><i>Showcase Teaser:</i></strong> <a href="https://www.youtube.com/watch?v=udRW0fI7Cvk">Watch Video</a><br>
 <strong><i>Current Development build:</i></strong> v1.2.0<br>
 <strong><i>OS compatibility:</i></strong> Windows 32/64-bit, Linux and Oculus-Rift ready<br>